 With substantial fixed operating and capital costs to maintain production and meet abandonment retirement obligations, the outlook for Zargon is extremely dependent on Zargon’s field oil price, which in turn is extremely dependent on WTI prices and WTI-WCS pricing differentials.
 For further information regarding Zargon’s properties, opportunities and outlook, please refer to our updated corporate presentation, which is available at www.zargon.ca.

-In 2015 Zargon formed a Special Board Committee (the “Committee”) to examine alternatives available to maximize shareholder value.
-Macquarie Capital Markets Canada Ltd. (“Macquarie”) is currently engaged as Zargon’s exclusive financial advisor to evaluate strategic alternatives available to Zargon which may include a sale of the Company or a portion of the Company’s assets, a restructuring of the Company’s current capital structure, the addition of capital to further develop the potential of the assets, a merger, a farm-in or joint venture, or other such options as may be determined by the Board of Directors to be in the best interests of the Company and its stakeholders.
+Zargon’s Special Committee of the Board (the “Committee”) continues to seek alternatives to maximize shareholder value.
+Macquarie Energy Canada Ltd. (“Macquarie”) is currently engaged as Zargon’s exclusive financial advisor to evaluate strategic alternatives available to Zargon which may include asset acquisitions, a sale of the Company or a portion of the Company’s assets, a restructuring of the Company’s current capital structure, the addition of capital to further develop the potential of the assets, a merger, a farm-in or joint venture, or other such options as may be determined by the Board of Directors to be in the best interests of the Company and its stakeholders.